-NYSCI has approximately 110 full-time and over 170 part-time staff-members.
+NYSCI has approximately 120 full-time and over 180 part-time staff members.

 Departmental Role: The Education Services department strategizes, develops and delivers innovative programs that provide students and teachers support in STEM, reaches out to underserved audiences, increases science awareness, excitement and interest in learners of all ages and advances NYSCI’s commitment to rigor, creativity and entrepreneurship.
 Education Services creates collaborative pathways between other NYSCI departments and initiatives to create a continuum of sustainable programs that integrate best practices, develops local and national partnerships and leverages opportunities to pursue funding.

-Function: Oversee the implementation and growth of an activity area on the exhibition floor – the Maker Space – dedicated to participatory processes of visitors’ making, tinkering and exploring STEM content through hands-on approaches.
+Function: Oversee the implementation and growth of an activity area on the exhibition floor –Maker Space – dedicated to participatory processes of visitors’ making, tinkering and exploring STEM content through hands-on approaches.

-The Maker Space Weekday Coordinator will be responsible for developing and delivering innovative maker programming, training and supervising Maker Space staff and maintaining the Maker Space activity area.
+The Maker Space Coordinator will be responsible for developing innovative maker programming, training and supervising Maker Space staff and maintaining the Maker Space activity area.

-- Coordinate all aspects of school group workshops in Maker Space including development, implementation and training staff and out of school time programs.
+- Coordinate all aspects of Maker Space programming for students, teachers and families including curriculum development, program implementation and basic day-to-day operations of the space.

-- Collaborate with NYSCI staff and outside partners to create maker related programming and develop Maker Space as a resource for STEM learning.
+- Collaborate with NYSCI staff and outside partners to meet deliverables associated with grant funded maker projects and develop Maker Space as a resource for STEM learning.